The Case of Steven Olpin

 John Goddard is one of the world's most famous anthropologists, explorers, and adventurers.

 Called “the real-life Indiana Jones” by the LA Times, Goddard will be remembered as the world's greatest goal achiever and survivor of numerous edge-of-death experiences through his 88 1/2 years of life.
 He documented his adventures on film and showed them to thousands of youth and adults across the globe, inspiring them to set and achieve goals.
-His motto was: To dare is to do - to fear is to fail.

 "My Life List"